 Scenario 3: Back to 50 degrees

 I had some crazy idea like i could figure out the heat loss of the garage with data like this - but there are really just a ton of variables in addition to the heat loss.
+With garage doors USA company you can replace and improve the functionality of your garage.
 The biggest issue I see is the heat that moves from the objects in the room (that have been heated up to 70) in to the air around them as the air cools.
 Look at the difference in how long it takes to drop from 59 to 49 the first time, and then again the 2nd time after the air is heated again.

 And my car in the middle of being waxed - since I had to keep the garage at 70 for a while to gather data, I figured I'd make use of the warm weather.
 That laptop in the background is gathering the data: